doudejans/web-scale-data-management/order-service/README.md

 `POST /create/<uuid:user_id>`

 Creates a new order for the user with the given UUID `user_id`.

+Currently does not check if the user exists by contacting the user service.

 This returns the generated order_id in the following way:
 ```json
 {